alyssacao/ExtractStockData/README.md

 pandas (for data manipulation)
 ## Description
 This project focuses on extracting stock and revenue data for Tesla and GameStop using Python.
 It includes visualizing the stock trends by plotting graphs.
 While there is no in-depth analysis in this project, it serves as an introduction to financial data extraction and visualization using Python libraries.

+### Note:
+Since the graph is not displayed here, I have attached the image file in the project directory under the `graphs` folder.